bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are some Git anti-patterns?
 Things that you shouldn't do</summary><br><b>

-  * Not waiting to long between commits
+  * Not waiting too long between commits
   * Not removing the .git directory :)
 </b></details>